kfarst/kfarst.github.io/source/_posts/2019-01-01-putting-your-view-controllers-on-a-diet-using-clean-swift-vip-architecture.md

   }
 {% endhighlight %}

-There are two important points I'd like to point out with this refactor:
+There are two important aspects of this refactor I'd like to point out:

 1. There is no longer a need to pass in and manage individual dependencies from the view controller since the interactor will be handling the events and actions coming from the view controller.
 In fact, you don't even need to pass the dependencies into the interactor either.
 Instead, one can also extract each unit of "work" along with its dependencies to worker classes that the interactor can call individually, but these will be discussed in part 2 of this post.